gitcoinco/grants-stack/packages/contracts/docs/CHAINS.md

 | RoundImplementation                   | 0x3e7f72DFeDF6ba1BcBFE77A94a752C529Bb4429E |
 | ProjectRegistry                       | 0x03506eD3f57892C85DB20C36846e9c808aFe9ef4 |

-**Sample contracts unique to a round **
+**Sample contracts unique to a Round**

-These are contracts that are created/deployed for every round created on ethereum mainnet
+These are contracts that are created/deployed for every round created on Ethereum Mainnet

 | Contract                              | Address                                    |
 |---------------------------------------|--------------------------------------------|